27 Unmissable Things to Do in Oaxaca City Mexico – A Travel Guide

 There is a 100-meter (at least) meat aisle where local people buy it to take home, but at 20 de Noviembre, the butchers have decided to set up grills and a seating area right next to the raw meat.

-Cecina, tasajo, and chorizo are the 3 main “cuts” in Oaxaca and you can order as much of them as you want, along with tortillas, nopalitos, lemon, and salsa to make your tacos right on the spot.
+Cecina, tasajo, and chorizo are the 3 main “cuts” in Oaxaca.
+You can order as much of them as you want, along with tortillas, nopalitos, lemon, and salsa to make your tacos right on the spot.

 Of course, mezcal is one of the protagonists of any trip to Oaxaca, and there are many places where you can enjoy it, but a good reason to visit is that it is one of the oldest traditional cantinas in the city, founded in 1935.

-There, as soon as you walk in it feels like you are traveling in time, plus, you find yourself amongst locals of different ages and they will be interested in striking a conversation with you, for sure!
+There, as soon as you walk in, it feels like you are traveling in time.
+Plus, you find yourself amongst locals of different ages, and they will be interested in striking up a conversation with you, for sure!

 You can call the markets, the main square, and the pedestrian zone the most touristy area, but the whole downtown that you should visit includes this district, which is located on the north side of it.